Project management statistics for 2023

 On top of this, despite more work being done in projects, there simply isn’t a large enough supply of trained project managers to meet this demand.

-This explains why 34% of project managers don’t use risk management and why 42% of them don’t utilize any formal methodology.
+This might explain why 34% of project managers don’t use risk management and why 42% of them don’t utilize any formal methodology.

-In this overview, we’ll showcase more of such relevant project management failure statistics.
+In this overview, we’ll showcase more of such project management statistics relevant in 2023.

 Statistics on project managers